skambuilds/PySpark-EMR-FraudDetection/README.md

 		Specificity: 0.9711368254492262
 		Miss_rate: 0.22902208201892746

-Taking a look at the results it is clear that the Logistic Regression classifier gives the best performance.
-But we can also notice that there are a lot of fraudulent transactions erroneously classified as legitimate.
+Taking a look at the results we can see that the Logistic Regression classifier gives the best performance, but we can also notice that there are a lot of fraudulent transactions erroneously classified as legitimate.
 This result is due to the intrinsic nature of the problem we are facing.
 In the context of fraud detection, indeed, the datasets are characterized by a highly unbalanced distribution of classes which therefore determines poor performance of the classifiers.
 In order to contain this effect and consequently improving the performance of the Logistic Regression classifier we have adopted the following strategies:
-1. Class Weighing technique in order to assign higher weightage to the minority class
+1. Class weighing technique in order to assign higher weightage to the minority class
-2. Naif Oversampling technique where the artificial instances have been constructed by a random extraction of the column values.
+2. Naif oversampling technique where the artificial instances have been constructed by a random extraction of the column values.

 We report below the results of the Logistic Regression combined with the described strategies: